What’s in this article

 Infringement of Trademark Law

 Infringements of trademark laws include things like patent infringement and non-consensual use of a company’s name.
-Companies who have not registered any trademarks are particularly vulnerable to such infringements.
+Companies that have not registered any trademarks are particularly vulnerable to such infringements.

 As a result, it is strongly advised that all businesses complete trademark registration.
-This registration can be accomplished at a national or regional office in Indonesia.
+And also this registration can be accomplished at a national or regional office in Indonesia.
 Those who have a trademark registration that has expired should renew it to keep it active.
 In Indonesia, such renewals occur every ten years on average.

 It is critical to seek the advice of a trademark attorney before attempting to register a trademark in Indonesia.
 Owners of any Indonesian firm, particularly those who own a foreign company (PT PMA), should be aware that not all logos or words will be accepted for trademark registration.